Comparing Proxim Wireless (OTCMKTS:PRXM) and Vuzix (NASDAQ:VUZI)

-Proxim Wireless (OTCMKTS:PRXM) and Vuzix (NASDAQ:VUZI) are both small-cap computer and technology companies, but which is the superior investment?
-We will compare the two companies based on the strength of their valuation, profitability, dividends, risk, analyst recommendations, earnings and institutional ownership.
+Vuzix (NASDAQ:VUZI) and Proxim Wireless (OTCMKTS:PRXM) are both small-cap computer and technology companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their profitability, risk, dividends, valuation, analyst recommendations, earnings and institutional ownership.

 Profitability

-This table compares Proxim Wireless and Vuzix’s net margins, return on equity and return on assets.
+This table compares Vuzix and Proxim Wireless’ net margins, return on equity and return on assets.

 |Net Margins